 James Andrew Carruthers of Dormont

-His marticulation carries the blazon of his arms, in line with his uncles as being: Gules, two chevronelles engrailed between three fleur-de-lis Or, a bordure of the last for difference.
+His matriculation of 1993 again carries the blazon of his arms in line with his uncles as being: Gules, two chevronelles engrailed between three fleur-de-lis Or, a bordure of the last for difference.
 Above the Shield is placed an helmet befitting his degree, with a mantling Gules doubled Or and on a Wreath of the Liveries is set for crest a serephim volant Proper and in Esrol over the same this motto “Promptus et Fidelis”.
-The border again signifying a cadet line of Holmains.
+The use of the border again signifying a cadet line of Holmains.

 Jamie is extremely proud of his heritage and has been involved in the restoration of the Auld Kirk and graveyard, which was supported by members of both the family and the local population.

 In 2020, the trust which looked after the graveyard, was closed down.